SpeedyWeather/SpeedyWeather.jl/docs/src/callbacks.md

 time step counter to 1.
 We define the `max_2norm` function as follows

 ```@example callbacks
-"""Maximum of the 2-norm for two arrays."""
+"""Maximum of the 2-norm of elements across two arrays."""
 function max_2norm(u::AbstractArray{T},v::AbstractArray{T}) where T
     max_norm = zero(T)      # = u² + v²
     for ij in eachindex(u, v)